risgk/digital-synth-pra32-u2/README.md

 - Optional
     - **[PRA32-U2/M](#pra32-u2m-pra32-u2-multi-timbre-edition-optional)** (PRA32-U2 Multi-Timbre Edition) can also be configured
     - **[PRA32-U2/P](./README-PRA32-U2-P.md)** (PRA32-U2 with Panel) and **PRA32-U2/M/P** (PRA32-U2 Multi-Timbre Edition with Panel) can also be configured by adding certain parts
-- Prebuilt UF2 files (in the "bin" directory)
+- Prebuilt UF2 files (in the "bin" folder)
     - PRA32-U2: "Digital-Synth-PRA32-U2-Pimoroni-Pico-Audio-Pack.uf2" is for Raspberry Pi Pico 2 and Pimoroni Pico Audio Pack
     - PRA32-U2/M: "Digital-Synth-PRA32-U2-M-Pimoroni-Pico-Audio-Pack.uf2" is for Raspberry Pi Pico 2 and Pimoroni Pico Audio Pack